MerkeX/PyPasswordChanger/README.md

 encrypt your passwords, but if you are going to print them for keeping a offline/backup copy without needing a computer, I doubt you can decrypt making calculation in mind.
 With 'Caesar', it's easier to go back to the original password).
-In the 'example' folder, there a example .csv file that you can use for testing
+In the 'example' folder, there a example .csv file that you can use for testing.

 **Usage**